 - Put the lamb in the bottom of the slow cooker.
 Add the spices and mix into the lamb.
 Add the onion, ginger and garlic.
-Add just enough stock to cover the lamb.
+Add the stock.
 Cook on low for 7 hours.

 - Add the dried apricots to the slow cooker and cook for another hour.

 - Put the almonds in a dry frying pan and heat gently, keep shaking the pan so they don't burn.
 When they are golden, set them aside until you are ready to serve.

 - Take the lamb out of the slow cooker but put it somewhere where it keeps warm.